-- Policy 4 Locally distinctive and valued natural features and landscapes: To avoid, remedy or mitigate any adverse effects that activities may have on the following locally distinctive and valued natural features and landscapes:

-- (A) Anderson Park.

-- (B) Donovan Park.
+- 2. Donovan Park

-- (C) Thomsons Bush and the Waihopai River.
+- 3. Thomsons Bush and the Waihopai River

-- (D) Queens Park.
+- 4. Queens Park

-- (E) The Town Belt.
+- 5. The Town Belt

-- (F) The Otepuni Creek and associated reserves and playing fields.
+- 6. The Otepuni Creek and associated reserves and playing fields

-- (G) Kew Bush.
+- 7. Kew Bush

-- (H) The Murihiku Marae and its landscape context.
+- 8. The Murihiku Marae and its landscape context

-- (I) Elizabeth Park.
+- 9. Elizabeth Park

-- (J) The lagoon west of Kew/Appleby and its associated walkways/cycleways.
+- 10. The lagoon west of Kew/Appleby and its associated walkways/cycleways

-- (K) The Otatara Peninsula.
+- 11. The Otatara Peninsula.

-Explanation: These areas have been assessed as locally distinctive and valued natural features and landscapes on the basis of an analysis using the criteria set out in Policy 1.
+These areas have been assessed as locally distinctive and valued natural features and landscapes on the basis of an analysis using the criteria set out in NFL-P1.
 Some but not all of these areas are reserves and have reserve management plans under the Reserves Act 1977.

-- Policy 5 Identification of Invercargill's townscapes of value: To identify and promote the following as townscapes of value to the City District: - (A) The rich variety of built heritage in the Central Business District (CBD). - (B) The suburban "nodes" of Waikiwi, Windsor, Glengarry and South City. - (C) Residential neighbourhood "character" types based on presence of the following housing typologies: - (a) Art Deco. - (b) Workers cottages circa 1880.
+NFL-P5 Identification of Invercargill's Townscapes of Value:

+To identify and promote the following as townscapes of value to the City District:

+- 1. The rich variety of built heritage in the Central Business District (CBD).

+- 2. The suburban 'nodes' of Waikiwi, Windsor, Glengarry and South City.

+- 3. Residential neighbourhood 'character' types based on presence of the following housing typologies:

+- a.
+Art Deco

+- b.
+Workers cottages circa 1880

-- (c) The Bay Villa.
+- c.
+The Bay Villa

-- (d) Bungalows 1920s 1930s.
+- d.
+Bungalows 1920s 1930s

-- (e) State Housing.
+- e.
+State Housing

-- (f) 1960s housing.
+- f.
+1960s housing.

-- (D) The rich variety of the Bluff built heritage of several styles.
+- 4. The rich variety of the Bluff built heritage of several styles.

-Explanation: These neighbourhoods and building character types contribute to the character and heritage of Invercargill and the Council will adopt non-regulatory methods to promote their attributes.
+These neighbourhoods and building character types contribute to the character and heritage of Invercargill and the Council will adopt non-regulatory methods to promote their attributes.